olcf/SingularityTools/Titan/Example/README.md

 sh TitanPrep.sh
 rm TitanPrep.sh
 ```
 Lastly `TitanPrep.sh` is run, setting up appropriate bindpoints and patching the `Ubuntu` provided `MPICH` installation.
+It's important to note that at this point the container will not function properly on any system but Titan as the `MPICH` libraries have been replaced by symlinks which are only resolvable on Titan.

 ## Building the container
 ```
 $ sudo singularity create --size 8000 ZestyTitan.img
 $ sudo singularity bootstrap ZestyTitan.img Titan.def
 ```
-Building the container does not provide any Titan specific steps.
+Building the container does not require any Titan specific steps.
 The only care that must be taken is ensuring the container is large enough to handle the `CUDA Toolkit` installation.
 For our example application 8 gigabytes is sufficient.

 ## Transfering the container
-Once the container has been built on a local resource it can be transfered to the OLCF.
+Once the container has been built on a local resource it can be transfered to the OLCF using standard data transfer utilities.
 Currently Globus Online is the recomended way to facilitate this transfer.

 ## Running the container
 ```